breeg554/anchor-pop-react/README.md

 | `trigger`  | `string \| string[]` | `[hover, focus]` | How the popover is triggered.
 Can be `"hover"`, `"click"`, `"focus"`, or an array combining these.                                                                                                                                   |
 | `id`       | `string`             | auto-generated   | Custom ID for the popover element.                                                                                                                                                                                                   |
 | `disabled` | `boolean`            | `false`          | Whether the popover functionality is disabled.                                                                                                                                                                                       |

-## Note!

-⚡ This package uses the CSS Anchor Positioning API, which is currently in the experimental stage in most browsers.
-A fallback positioning system is currenlty NOT included.

 ## License